Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M2021**: Every operation in the swagger specification *MUST* have an ["x-ms-examples"](https://github.com/Azure/azure-rest-api-specs/issues/648) extension applied with scenarios that provide the *MINIMUM* AND *MAXIMUM* properties of the request and response payload.
 Please feel free to provide more example scenarios for a particular operation.

-- [ ] **M2022**: The specificaton *MUST* use `"x-ms-codegeneration-settings": { "name": "<ServiceName>Client" }` for providing a better name to the generated client.
+- [ ] **M2022**: a Swagger specification *MUST* use `"x-ms-codegeneration-settings": { "name": "<ServiceName>Client" }` for providing a better name to the generated client.

 - [ ] **M2023**: Operations that return a single page and have the response schema {"value": [Array of items] }, *MUST* apply the ["x-ms-pageable"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable) with it's `"nextLinkName"` property explicitly set to `"null"`.
 This will ensure that value property gets unwrapped into an IEnumerable.

-- [ ] **M2024**: If the `"nextLinkName"` property of the ["x-ms-pageable"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable) extension is defined with a value, then the Model definition should also have a property named with the same value for nextLink.
+- [ ] **M2024**: If the `"nextLinkName"` property of the ["x-ms-pageable"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable) extension is defined with a value, then the Model definition *MUST* also have a property named with the same value for nextLink.

 - [ ] **M2025**: Model types (request body, response body, complex model properties) *MUST NOT* be defined inline.
 They *MUST* be defined explicitly in the `"defintions: { . . . }` section of the swagger specification.